f10308102/RunBOM/README.md

 ### Release Files

-If you publish only prebuilt binaries through GitHub Releases, the recommended files are:

 | File | Purpose |
 |------|---------|
 | `runtime-sca` | Linux x86_64 binary, preferably the static musl build |